Ulan234/Solidity-create-token/Readme.md

 # Solidity

-MyToken Smart Contract
+BCToken Smart Contract

 The BCToken Smart Contract is a basic Ethereum-based token contract implemented in Solidity.
 This README provides an overview of what this contract does and how to use it.
 Introduction

-The MyToken contract is designed to create a simple ERC-20 compatible token on the Ethereum blockchain.
+The BCToken contract is designed to create a simple ERC-20 compatible token on the Ethereum blockchain.
 It includes features such as token name, symbol, total supply initialization, token minting, and burning.
 Features
 Token Information